mmistakes/minimal-mistakes/_posts/2018-03-13-shortcut-nemenuitem-nsbutton.md

 2. Set valid shortcut for them, and the second's shortcut MUST be the first's shortcut, plus `⌥` key.
 3. Check Alternate property for the second NSMenuItem.

-Now, run the app and it will works as above `` key example.
+Now, run the app and it will works as above `` menu item example.

 ![](https://user-images.githubusercontent.com/55504/37417755-03bbaffc-27ec-11e8-8cad-b9445ae05777.gif)